TheOldPresbyope/moode-radio-utils/README.md

 # Tools to save and load user-defined radio stations in moOde

-The files here are intended to aid users of the moOde audio player in saving (e.g., exporting) and loading (e.g., importing) their user-defined radio stations in bulk.
+The files in this repo are intended to aid users of the moOde audio player in saving (e.g., exporting) and loading (e.g., importing) their user-defined radio stations in bulk.
 Possible use-cases include transferring the stations
 * from a player running an old moOde release to the same player after a clean install of a new release
 * between moOde players running the same or different moOde releases
 * between moOde users